Parking Lot Accidents & Assaults Attorneys in Arlington, Texas – Serving the DFW Metroplex

 Parking Lot Hit & Runs

 Unfortunately, drivers don’t always stop after an accident has occurred.
 In a parking lot, it’s easy for someone to accidentally bump into or scrape your car without anyone noticing.
-If a hit-and-run happens to you, our personal injury attorneys can help you gain compensation for damages.
+If a hit-and-run auto accident happens to you, our personal injury attorneys can help you gain compensation for damages.

 Parking Lot Crimes

 Property managers or businesses are not held responsible for crimes committed in their parking lots.
 It is impossible to predict that an act of violence will occur.
 Property owners are responsible for providing adequate security, such as proper lighting, to reduce the likelihood of there being a crime.
 Unfortunately, there is no way for them to completely remove the possibility of a crime.
 Some parking lot owners may use signs warning about the potential of theft to help further separate themselves from liability due to a crime.
 These signs often remind people to hide valuables when entering a business or property.

 Parking lot accidents and assaults can be traumatic events that lead to damages to your car, possessions, and serious injury.
 If you or a loved one has been involved in a parking lot accident or assault, you may be entitled to monetary compensation for damages and medical expenses.
 Contact the dedicated team of personal injury attorneys at Branch & Dhillon, P.C.
 Our law firm provides free consultations and follows a no-win, no-fee policy, which takes the risk out of pursuing compensation.
 Our team is passionate about helping you and your family get back onto your feet.
-Call us today for more information.
+Get in touch with us today for more information.